 224. I hope the Inquiry can achieve a better understanding of a young person's mind.
 Children in care need one to one support and my company will be able to help with this.
 Private companies should not be contracted for security services.
 Care staff should be trained and placed into that role.
-Secondary Institutions - to be published later

-The inquiry needs to listen to what it is being told by the children who were in care.
+Secondary Institutions - to be published later Secondary Institutions - to be published later being told by the children who were in care.